 Ons team

-Peter (he/him) is a trainer, co-founder of Stroomversnellers, and enjoys brainstorming about winning campaigns, building movements, creating new organizations and coalitions, leveraging social media, or designing effective protest events.
+Peter is a trainer, co-founder of Stroomversnellers, and enjoys brainstorming about winning campaigns, building movements, creating new organizations and coalitions, leveraging social media, or designing effective protest events.

 Peter has over 25 years of experience in campaigns against construction projects, fossil fuels, and deforestation.
 “My drive is to show people that, with good organization and smart strategies, even the most powerful opponents can be defeated.”
-Peter works as an organizer at Milieudefensie.

-Robin (they/them) has been active in the climate movement since 2018, focusing on activist well-being: “How can we continue to take action sustainably and with respect for our own boundaries?”
+Robin has been active in the climate movement since 2018, focusing on activist well-being: “How can we continue to take action sustainably and with respect for our own boundaries?”

 Robin enjoys thinking about care (both interpersonal and organizational), decision-making processes, conflict, and dismantling hierarchies.